thedmd/etcpak-archived/README.md

 (Updated 2018-07-11)

 ## feature/pkm
-Extras:
+Add option to control output paths of the etcpak making it possible to run multiple instances in parallel.

+Add support for saving ETC1 and ETC2 compressed images to PKM container.

+Extra arguments:
-* add --out argument to choose output file
+* --out <path> argument to choose output file
-* add --out-alpha argument to save alpha only file
+* --out-alpha <path> argument to save alpha only file
-* add --format [pvr|pkm] to choose output format
+* --format [pvr|pkm] to choose output format

 ## The fastest ETC compressor on the planet ##